Keep updated with phanganist.com by following our Facebook page.

 The connection is to places posting rates in Thai numerals for Thai tourists, which most foreigners can not understand.
 As a consequence, they increasing not know that Thai citizen costs even less.

 "Our opinion is that if they decide to overburden international visitors by as much as 200 per cent then that's their call.
+Nevertheless, do not do so in a way that is simultaneously sly and disrespectful, "Mr Barrow added.

 "Some Thais and foreigners believe that both the tourist sector and Thailand itself are damaging the reputation of the dual pricing scheme.
 The Thai people are renowned around the world for their respectful and gracious hospitality.
 The actions of a couple of tourist attractions damage that reputation.